 The wiring trick that lets you wire a ceiling fan with light to one switch

 Now for the trick.
 The ceiling fan will have a black wire and another non-white wire.
 That second wire is usually blue or red.
 That’s usually the hot wire for the light.
-Twist those two wires together, then connect them to the black or red wire that came out of your electrical box.
+Verify it with the instructions.
+Once you know which wire is the hot wire for the light, twist that wire together with the black wire.
+Then connect them to the black or red wire that came out of your electrical box.
 Use whichever wire in the box the old light fixture was connected to.

 Finish mounting the cover and whatever else the fan’s instructions tell you to do.

 It’s best to make sure your light switch is up to carrying the load of both the fan and the light.
 Replacing your old light switch with a 20-amp switch isn’t a bad idea.
 A standard 15-amp switch costs about 75 cents.
 A 20-amp switch costs about $3.